 If your alienation circumstances are severe, be sure to seek out professional assistance.
 If you’re dealing with some of the more subtle levels of confusion in your children, be the role model you know they need and build on every interaction and connection with sincere love.

-Rosalind Sedacca, CCT, is a Divorce & Parenting Coach and author of How Do I Tell the Kids about the Divorce?
-A Create-a-Storybook Guide to Preparing Your Children -- with Love!
-To get her free ebook on Post-Divorce Parenting, coaching services, free articles, her ezine and other valuable resources for parents, visit http://www.childcentereddivorce.com.
+Rosalind Sedacca is a Divorce & Parenting Coach, Founder of the Child-Centered Divorce Network and author of How Do I Tell the Kids about the Divorce?
+A Create-a-Storybook Guide to Preparing Your Children – with Love!
+To learn more about the ebook, visit http://www.howdoitellthekids.com.
+For her free ebook on Post-Divorce Parenting, free ezine, coaching services and other valuable resources for parents, visit: www.childcentereddivorce.com.